-Ronald Sandlin was a 2016 Public Policy Fellow.
-During his time in the fellowship, Ronald worked in the Indiana Governor's Office, where he supported education-related legislation throughout the session.
+Ronald Sandlin was a LEE Public Policy Fellow in 2016.
+As a fellow, Ronald worked in the Indiana Governor's Office supporting education-related legislation throughout the session.

 Explain what led you to care deeply about educational equity.

 I do not consider myself special or unique; however, data would suggest that I should not be where I am today.
 I check a lot of the boxes that experts like to designate as qualifiers for 'high needs' status: the son of a single mother, recipient of free/reduced price lunch, exposure to drugs and violence at a young age, etc.

 Like many children who grow up under similar circumstances, I lived in the shadow of a "drop-out factory," a high school where less than 60% of the freshman class make it to graduation.
 Unlike many of these children, I never stepped foot on that campus.
 I was afforded the opportunity to attend a tuition-free public magnet school within my school district from grades 6 - 12 — and it changed the trajectory of my life.

 Every day growing up, while I took a bus across town to one of the best high schools in the country, my friends walked into one of the worst.
 While I experienced a challenging curriculum and a welcoming environment, my friends experienced apathy and indifference.
 While I was encouraged to dream big, my friends were reminded of all the reasons not to.

 I have come to realize that I am not special.
 Every one of my friends had the capacity to experience the successes I have experienced in my life, and some have.
 Afforded the same educational opportunity I received, I have no doubt more students like me would overcome the challenges they face to fulfill their full potential and lead a life of self-determination, free from the chains of poverty and desperation.
 I know because I lived it.
 I am a proof point, and over the years have met so many others just like me to believe any different.